Auckland's Volcanic Landscape

 Once you are up there, try to spot the rock fields where people write messages, or get down and write your own.
 Back down at the bottom, you can find playing fields, a good park for children with a toy train to ride on, and a cafe making this a good destination for families.
 Both Mt.
 Eden and One Tree Hill are on the Coast to Coast Walkway.

 Getting to Rangitoto, our youngest volcano, takes a little more planning.
-For a start, you’ll need to book the boat and be ready with all the food, water, and sunscreen that you will need for a day as there is nothing on the island.
-You also need good shoes, as the terrain is rough volcanic rock, and a hat to guard against the harsh sunshine, even if it’s cloudy (seriously).
+For a start, you will need to book the boat and be ready with all the food, water, and sunscreen that you will need for a day as there is nothing on the island.
+You also need good shoes, as the terrain is rough volcanic rock, and a hat to guard against the harsh sunshine, even if it's cloudy (seriously).
 So, once you are ready the fun can begin.

 Further to The Big Three, I'd recommend taking the ferry over to Devonport for a walk up Mt.
 Victoria/Takarunga.
 It has been used as defence and you can see remainders of the buildings and guns.
 Further on is North Head with its beautiful views across Tamaki Strait and out to the Gulf Islands.
 There are often people paragliding here.There are beaches worth noting as well.
 Takapuna beach, on the North Shore, has some really nice lava flows visible that you can walk on at low tide.
 They are right near the holiday park, which is easy to spot.
 Also, most of the West Coast beaches including Piha, Bethell's, Karekare have some or all black volcanic sand.
 It's quite striking.